 The decision to renovate your house is one of the most personally and financially rewarding actions you can take this year.
 But it may seem as improbable as “La La Land” if you’ve never done it and don’t even know where to start.
 Believe it or not, the dead of winter is a great time to make that dream a reality.
 Need a little prodding?
-See if any of these warning signs that you’re about to go mad if you don’t get started, sound familiar.
+See if any of these warning signs that you’re about to go mad if you don’t get started on your home addition or remodeling project, sound familiar.

 1. Your Pinboard is Jammed

-Today’s consumer is far more educated about design concepts that even five years ago.
-Our Pintrest or digital “idea folders” are crammed with images from House Beautiful, Houzz, Veranda, Dwell, Traditional Home, HGTV.com, and probably a dozen more.
+Today’s consumer is far more educated about design concepts than even five years ago.
+Our Pinterest or digital “idea folders” are crammed with images from House Beautiful, Houzz, Veranda, Dwell, Traditional Home, HGTV.com, and probably a dozen T.V remodeling shows.
 Like any good researcher, you’ve reviewed multiple sources for inspiration and information.
-Maybe you’re old fashioned and have torn magazine pages and paint swatches on your wall.
+Maybe you’re old-fashioned and have torn magazine pages and paint swatches on your wall.
 Either way, you are surrounding yourself with ideas.
-In marketing this is called “visioning” and it’s the first step to turning an idea into a concrete plan.
+This is called “visioning” and it’s the first step to turning an idea into a concrete plan.

 2. You can “See” the Transformation

 As you gaze out over your coffee cup into your kitchen, you have visions of bright, new cabinets.
 You can imagine how much more space your family could have if just a wall here or there were knocked out.
 Every time you drive by that one house, the one with the grand addition you slow down (or even stalked it with a couple snaps).
 Maybe friends just completed a great renovation and you’ve interviewed them endlessly about the project.
 Perhaps you’re doing all of the above on a regular basis.
 This is a sure sign you are poised to convey these ideas to a professional.
 The truth is that almost anything can be changed and improved in a house.
 Budget and imagination will drive your reality.
 Become a customer, not an observer.